Tingvoll Municipality

 Tingvoll is a municipality in Møre og Romsdal county, Norway.
 It is part of the Nordmøre region.
 The administrative centre is the village of Tingvollvågen.
-Other villages include Meisingset, Kvisvik, and Torjulvågen.
-The municipality covers a peninsula on the mainland as well as a few surrounding islands.
+Other villages include Meisingset, Kvisvik, Grimstad, and Torjulvågen.
+The municipality encompasses a peninsula on the mainland as well as a few surrounding islands.
 Norwegian National Road 70 and European route E39 both run through the municipality.

-The 337 km2 municipality is the 253rd largest by area out of the 356 municipalities in Norway.
-Tingvoll is the 226th most populous municipality in Norway with a population of 2,960.
-The municipality's population density is 9 PD/km2 and its population has decreased by 4.5% over the previous 10-year period.
+The 337 km2 municipality is the 253rd largest by area out of the 357 municipalities in Norway.
+Tingvoll Municipality is the 226th most populous municipality in Norway with a population of 3,041.
+The municipality's population density is 9 PD/km2 and its population has decreased by 0.8% over the previous 10-year period.

 General information

 The parish of Tingvoll was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1866, the northern part of the municipality (population: 1,222) was separated to form the new Straumsnes Municipality.
-On 1 January 1874, a part of Stangvik Municipality (population: 61) was transferred to Tingvoll.
-On 1 January 1877, the Tiltereidet and Meisalstranden part of Tingvoll (population: 212) on the west side of the Sunndalsfjorden was transferred to Nesset Municipality.
-On 1 January 1880, the Torjulvågen area of Halsa Municipality (population: 240) was transferred to Tingvoll.
-On 1 January 1890, the Rausand area of Tingvoll (population: 101) was transferred to Nesset Municipality.
+On 1 January 1874, a part of Stangvik Municipality (population: 61) was transferred to Tingvoll Municipality.
+On 1 January 1877, the Tiltereidet and Meisalstranden part of Tingvoll Municipality (population: 212) on the west side of the Sunndalsfjorden was transferred to Nesset Municipality.
+On 1 January 1880, the Torjulvågen area of Halsa Municipality (population: 240) was transferred to Tingvoll Municipality.
+On 1 January 1890, the Rausand area of Tingvoll Municipality (population: 101) was transferred to Nesset Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Straumsnes (population: 1,160) and the part of Frei Municipality on the island of Aspøya (population: 147) were merged into Tingvoll.
-On 1 January 1965, the part of Tingvoll located on the western side of the Tingvollfjorden (population: 778) was transferred to Gjemnes Municipality and the Åsprong-Sandnes area near Meisingset (population: 26) was transferred from Stangvik Municipality to Tingvoll.
+On 1 January 1964, Straumsnes Municipality (population: 1,160) and the part of Frei Municipality on the island of Aspøya (population: 147) were merged into Tingvoll Municipality.
+On 1 January 1965, the part of Tingvoll Municipality located on the western side of the Tingvollfjorden (population: 778) was transferred to Gjemnes Municipality and the Åsprong-Sandnes area near Meisingset (population: 26) was transferred from Stangvik Municipality to Tingvoll Municipality.